markormesher/darwin-to-mqtt/README.md

 # Darwin to MQTT

+⚠️ **Upgrading from 0.x?** 1.x is a complete re-write, so configuration, output format and the API token you need have all changed!
+See below for details of the new tool.

 A simple utility to query the UK [Rail Data Marketplace](https://raildata.org.uk) for departures from your local station and post the results to an MQTT server.

 ## Configuration